-Although you can rely on Original Medicare alone, 86 percent of Medicare enrollees also join a privately-run supplementary plan.
+Although you can rely on Original Medicare alone, 86 percent of Medicare enrollees also have some type of additional coverage.2 It can be from an employer, a privately-purchased plan or from a government-run program like Medicaid.
 Original Medicare pays for a great deal of healthcare, but still leaves you with potentially costly gaps in healthcare coverage.
 Supplementary plans can cover these gaps – including deductibles and copayments – at a fraction of the out-of-pocket rate.

 Am I Legally Required to Sign Up for Medicare?

-The law doesn’t require you to get Medicare, although all Americans who have no health insurance coverage are given a tax penalty.
+The law doesn’t require you to get Medicare, although in some states people who have no health insurance coverage are given a tax penalty.

 Can You Get Private Insurance Instead of Medicare?

 You can purchase individual health insurance if you’ve never enrolled in Medicare because you think the overall costs are too high.
 If you’re in the unusual situation of paying for Part A premiums, you can also switch to individual health insurance.

 If you develop a medical condition before turning 65 that would qualify you for Medicare, such as ESRD, you can decline to purchase Medicare.

 If you decide to purchase private insurance once you’re eligible for Medicare – unless you’re continuing your employer-sponsored insurance that qualifies you for a Special Enrollment Period – then you’ll have to pay the costly late enrollment penalty once you do apply.

 If you’re nearing the age of 65, then it’s important you start considering your Medicare coverage.